-Imagine a book on astronomy by a noted scientist being condemned as heretical by a Christian church.
+Imagine a book on astronomy being condemned as heretical by a Christian church.
 This is precisely what happened to De Revolutionibus Orbium Coelestium (On the Revolutions of the Heavenly Spheres), published in March 1543.
 The publication was written by Polish astronomer-mathematician, Nicolaus Copernicus (1473-1543).

 Copernicus proposed a heliocentric model of the universe, in which the earth revolves around the sun.
 He believed that the sun, not the earth, was at the center of the planetary system.
 However, the cosmological theory accepted in Copernicus’ day by many European Christians placed the earth at the center of the universe.
 His contrary proposition, if true, meant that the earth was just one planet among others.
-This concept opposed the official view of Rome itself.
-Yet, it took the church 73 years to place the book on the Index of forbidden books.
+This concept opposed the official view of Rome.
+It took the church 73 years to place the book on the Index of forbidden books.
 Why so long?

 A Lutheran pastor at Nuremberg, Andreas Osiander (1498-1552), wrote a letter to the reader that was inserted in the book as an anonymous preface.
 Copernicus had no knowledge of it.
 The preface claimed that Copernicus thought the heliocentric theory described in his book was only an unproven hypothesis.